Schedule downtimes for system shutdowns, off-line maintenance, or upgrades without triggering your monitors.

-Note that if a multi alert is included, it is only silenced for systems covered by the scope.
-For example, if a downtime scope is set for
+If a multi-alert monitor is included, it is only silenced for groups covered by the scope.
+For example, if a downtime is scoped for

 host:Y, Datadog generates a monitor notification for

 Group scope may be applied to multi-alert monitors.

 Example 1: Mute notification for a specific service